SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 Replace `YOUR_TAG` with a tag to identify these metrics.
 After adding this to the `yaml`, go ahead and run a `helm upgrade prometheus-operator stable/prometheus-operator -f prometheus-overrides.yaml` to upgrade your `prometheus-operator`.

-Note: When executing the helm upgrade to avoid the error below is need add the argument `--force`.
+Note: When executing the helm upgrade, to avoid the error below, you need add the argument `--force`.

       invalid: spec.selector: Invalid value: v1.LabelSelector{MatchLabels:map[string]string{"app.kubernetes.io/name":"kube-state-metrics"}, MatchExpressions:[]v1.LabelSelectorRequirement(nil)}: field is immutable